data-apis/array-api/spec/API_specification/elementwise_functions.md

     -   divisor input array.
 Must be compatible with `x1` (see :ref:`broadcasting`).

--   **out**:  _Optional\[ &lt;array&gt; ]_

-    -   output array.
-If provided, the output array must be compatible with the provided input arrays (see :ref:`broadcasting`).
-If not provided or is `None`, an uninitialized return array must be created and then filled with the result of each element-wise computation.
-Default: `None`.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have a data type of either `float32` or `float64`.

 ### <a name="equal" href="#equal">#</a> equal(x1, x2, /)